 If I had a dollar for every time someone from back home asked me what I ate/cooked living in China, well, I’d be able to eat a nice meal, I’ll tell you that much.
 Actually, there are many options for grocery shopping here:

-That being said, there are no shortage of places to buy clothes in China, and they’re almost always cheaper than they are at home.
-The exception would be the obvious luxury brands in high-end shopping malls, but why would you want to shop there anyways?
+That being said, there is no shortage of places to buy clothes in China, and they’re almost always cheaper than they are at home.
+The exception would be the obvious luxury brands in high-end shopping malls, but why would you want to shop there anyway?
 Get some knockoff Polo shirts and Gucci shades for much cheaper at the local market!

 Bargaining is definitely fair game when shopping in China, depending on the place.
 In general, there are a few places where should and shouldn’t bargain: